robindemourat/zotermite/README.md

-Zotermite !!!
+Zotermite
 ============
 # When Markdown meets Zotero

 Zotermite is an open-source app aimed at facilitating the use of academic references in markdown documents.

 Does the previous sentence sound like a foreign language to your kind ears ?
-Well, then first check out what is Zotero and what is Markdown.
+Well, then first check out [what is Zotero](https://www.zotero.org/) and [what is Markdown](https://help.github.com/articles/about-writing-and-formatting-on-github/).

 Zotermite can be used to generate markdown bibliographies, but also reading notes templates (the purpose for which I made it in the first place), and whatever your shiny imagination can produce.